 EXECUTIVE SUMMARY

 The Affirmation of Commitments (AoC) requires ICANN to conduct recurring reviews of its deliberations and operations “to ensure that the outcomes of its decision-making will reflect the public interest and be accountable to all stakeholders.”
-To date, reviews have been conducted and Recommendations presented to the ICANN Board by the first Accountability and Transparency Review Team (ATRT1), the WHOIS Review Team (WHOIS-RT) and the Security Stability and Resiliency Review Team (SSR-RT).
+To date, reviews have been conducted and Recommendations presented to the ICANN Board of Directors (the Board) by the first Accountability and Transparency Review Team (ATRT1), the WHOIS Review Team (WHOIS-RT) and the Security Stability and Resiliency Review Team (SSR-RT).

-As the AoC mandates, a second Accountability and Transparency Review Team (ATRT2) was convened in 2013 and hereby presents its report of Draft Recommendations for Public Comment.
+As the AoC mandates, a second Accountability and Transparency Review Team (ATRT2) was convened in 2013 and hereby presents Final Report and Recommendations.
 ATRT2 performed three fundamental tasks under the AoC:

 assessed ICANN’s implementation of Recommendations of the three prior AoC Review Teams;